lumeland/theme-ebook/src/index.md

 The Bay Area's greatest detective staked out the sidewalk in front of the butcher shop in Berkeley.
-Twenty-four hours earlier, a woman had appeared on this spot---just appeared, with a quiet pop---then strode away confidently.
+Twenty-four hours earlier, a woman had appeared on this spotjust appeared, with a quiet popthen strode away confidently.
 Now, Annabel Scheme was bent on tracking her down.

 In fact, it was me staking out the sidewalk, while Scheme got lunch from the